ArtezGDA/scrapingTool_movieMashup/README.md

 # Installation
 (Provide code examples and explanations of how to get the project.)

-# API Reference
-(Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.)

 # Tests
 (Describe and show how to run the tests with code examples.)

-# Contributors
-(Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.)

-# License
-(A short snippet describing the license (MIT, Apache, etc.)